Things You Thought You Knew – Quantum Cat

 And so once you open the box and thereby gain access to information that is otherwise hidden from any observer or any device that would make the measurement.

-we can't leave our fans with a head in the box version of this i'm sorry
+We can't leave our fans with a head in the box version of this.
+I'm sorry.

 It depends on the atom and the circumstances, but it can be any number of different states that each have a probability of being true.
+Exactly.

 And in fact, the wave function of the particle extends outside of the box.